Lydia De Vega Biography

 Still, in 1979, Lydia won herself three gold medals in the ASEAN School Championship in Singapore.
 She took the titles in the 100m in 12.5 seconds—also, the 400m in 58.0secs.
 And in the Long Jump with a leap of 5.27 meters.

-But Lydia also won a silver medal in these Games when her 4x100m relay came in second to Malaysia.
-In conclusion, the Games already showed very clearly that Lydia was always in danger of being overburdened with too many races in just a single meet.
+But Lydia also won a silver medal in these Games when her 4x100m relay came second to Malaysia.
+So, in conclusion, the Games already showed very clearly that Lydia was always in danger of being overburdened with too many races in just a single meet.

 It also applied to her participation in the 10th SEA Games in Jakarta, still in 1979.
 Therefore within four days of competition, she took part in the 400m, 4x100m relay, 4x400m relay ( in which she came 5th each ), in the 100m ( placed 6th and recorded her best result of the Games clocked 12.38secs in the heats ), and in the Long Jump in which she came 7th with a performance of 5.45 meters.

 Also, to cut down the competition program, she resigned from taking part in the Long Jump after taking the national junior meet title.